techworkersco/twc-site-nl/docs/contributing.md

 # 🤝 Contributing

+> [!WARNING]
+> This is out of date at present and will be updated soon

 ## Add an event

 Add a file inside the [`_events`](_events) directory.
 Copy a previous file as a template, and make sure to include the right time zone for The Netherlands!